-BOARD CREDIT & INVESTMENT COMMITTEE
+BOARD CREDIT COMMITTEE

-The Board Credit and Investment Committee held three meetings during the year out of four meetings planned.
+The Board Credit Committee held three meetings during the year out of four meetings planned.
 The Committee was reconstituted during the year due to change in Board members with some retiring and new ones being admitted.
+Mr. Moremi Marwa, served in the first half of the year and retired in June, 2022 and was replaced by Zuweina Farah who served the second half of the year.
 The Chief Executive Officer and Chief Operation Officer participated in the meetings as invitees.
 Members of the Credit Committee that served during the year were as follows: -

-NAME POSITION PROFESSION NATIONALIT Y Mr. Xavery Makwi Chairman Banker Tanzanian Mr. Leonard Kitoka Committee member Mgt Consultant Tanzanian Mr. Moremi Marwa Committee member Accountant Tanzanian Mr. Abel Kaseko Committee member IT and Banker Tanzanian Mr. Frank Mwalongo Secretary Lawyer Tanzanian
+NAME POSITION PROFESSION NATIONALITY Mr. Abel Kaseko Chairman IT and Banker Tanzanian Ms. Rose Funja Committee member IT Specialist Tanzanian Ms. Zuweina Farah Committee member IT Specialist Tanzanian Mr. Exavery Makwi Committee member Lawyer and Banker Mr. Patrick Malewo Secretary Lawyer Tanzanian

 The main function of the Board Credit Committee is to monitor performance and quality of credit portfolio, appraise and approve loans within its credit approval limit and recommend to the Board for approval facilities beyond its limit.
-The Committee reviews Credit Policy at least once a year and ensures that it contains sound fundamental principles that facilitate the identification, measurement, monitoring and control of credit risk as well as having appropriate plans and strategies for credit risk management.
+The Committee Reviews Credit Policy at least once a year and ensures that it contains sound fundamental principles that facilitate the identification, measurement, monitoring and control of credit risk as well as having appropriate plans and strategies for credit risk management.